nyanp/mlb-player-digital-engagement/entry_points.md

 > kaggle competitions download -c mlb-player-digital-engagement-forecasting
 > unzip -d mlb-player-digital-engagement-forecasting mlb-player-digital-engagement-forecasting.zip
 ```

+> Note: `train_updated.csv` that can be downloaded from kaggle seems to have been replaced with data up to 2021/07/31
+at the time of rerun, instead of data at the time of the competition.
+We need the 2021/07/17 version of `train_updated.csv` to accurately reproduce the model I used for my inference.

 When the download and unzip is finished, the directory structure should look like this: